 This issue was discussed in detail during the NW OCTA Annual Chapter Meeting on March 14.
 A resolution was passed protesting the proposed route.
 This was sent as a comment to BLM.

 The comment period is over, as of March 19.

 Please read the Issues section for details.

 Below is a list of OCTA Northwest members holding elected and appointed positions with the chapter.
-Additional information is available in the link below.
+Additional information will soon be available in the link below.